anielsen108/Coursera_getdata-003/CodeBook.md

 To run it, place the script and the Samsung data folder "UCI HAR Dataset" in the working directory.

-The resulting output file is "UciHarTidy.csv"
+The resulting output file is a csv file "UciHarTidy.txt"

 The basic outline of the script is as follows: